 * Click here for rating key

-Estia Restaurant Review: Enjoy the flavors of Greece in this locally owned, upmarket restaurant in the heart of the theater district.
-Estia features Jerusalem stone and hardwood floors, vaulted ceilings with white sailcloth between the beams, dark wood tables, and booths set in the stone walls.
+Estia Restaurant Review: Enjoy the flavors of Greece at this locally owned, upmarket restaurant in the heart of the theater district.
+Estia features Jerusalem stone and hardwood floors, vaulted ceilings with white sailcloth between the beams, booths, and dark wood tables.
 There's a spotless open kitchen and even a live olive tree near the market display of fresh fish and vegetables.
-The long list of mezzes includes grilled sardines and grilled octopus.
-Definitely order fresh fish, flown in from the Mediterranean daily, grilled whole and priced by the pound.
-Specialties include the lavraki, a flaky white European sea bass, and lethrini, a Greek version of snapper, both grilled and deboned tableside.
+The long list of mezzes includes sardines and octopus, both grilled.
+Order fresh fish, flown in from the Mediterranean daily, prepared whole and priced by the pound.
+Specialties include the lavraki, a flaky white European sea bass, and barbouni, a Greek version of red mullet, which are deboned tableside.
 The well-priced wine list is primarily Greek.
 Service is competent and friendly.
-A three-course, $30 prix-fixe pre-theater menu is offered from 5 p.m. to 7 p.m., a convenient option as Estia is steps away from the Academy of Music, Merriam Theater and The Kimmel Center.
-Another good value is the two-course, $17 prix-fixe lunch.
-If you're looking for more entertainment than the arts district can offer, consider Estia for live Greek music on Saturday and Sunday.
+A three-course $30 prix-fixe pre-theater menu is offered from 5 p.m. to 7 p.m., a convenient option as Estia is steps away from the Academy of Music, Merriam Theater and The Kimmel Center.
+Another good value is the two-course, $18 prix-fixe lunch.
+If you're looking for more entertainment than the arts district can offer, consider visiting for live Greek music on Friday and Saturday.